 This course is primarily based on discussion.
 Participation means that you have read the material and are ready to contribute your ideas and questions.
-Reading responses, quizzes and presentations also factor into this portion of your course grade.
-In-class assignments cannot be made up.
+Quizzes and presentations also factor into this portion of your course grade.
 (SLO 1, 4 & 5)